 If a request for information is denied, the Library Director shall inform the individual, corporation, institution, governmental agent or agency making the request within ten (10) days of receipt of the request.

 Customers have the right to receive information about their own records, but must first provide personal identification.
 Acceptable identification includes library card or driver’s license or validation of personal information in the customer’s record such as birthdate, address, phone number or email address.

 The laws of Maryland prohibit the access of a child’s record by the library without the presentation of the library card.
 Parents and legal guardians have the right to receive information about their minor children’s records only with the presentation of their child’s library card.

 Parents/guardians who sign for a minor child’s card are authorized to use that card for the child’s materials but use of their own card is preferred for their own materials.

 Library cards are non-transferable and are intended for use by the cardholder only.
 Cardholders are responsible for all materials checked out on a library card.
 Lost or stolen cards should be reported promptly.
 Customers who wish to pay fines for other family members other than minors may be told only the amount owed if they do not have the library card.
-If the solicitor has given name and library card number, information provided shall be limited to the number of items charged to the customer and the amount owed.
+If the solicitor has given name and library card number for a family member, information provided shall be limited to the number of items charged to the customer and the amount owed.